top of page

 I currently offer telehealth (online therapy services) sessions anywhere in the state of California.
 I utilize a secure and HIPAA-compliant electronic health records system in order to send paperwork, communicate with clients, and hold virtual video sessions.
 In addition to this secure platform, I also use HIPAA-compliant phone and email services for scheduling and basic communication purposes.

-My full fee for a one-time individual counseling initial intake assessment is $165.
-My full fee for a 50-minute individual session is $150.
-My full fee for a couples counseling or family counseling session is $200.
+My full fee for an individual counseling session is $175.
+My full fee for a 50-minute couples counseling or family counseling session is $225.
+My full fee for a 90-minute couples counseling session is $300.
 I will work with you to determine the frequency of our sessions together.
-I offer sliding scale rates based on availability and need.
-Feel free to contact me for a free, 15-minute phone consultation to answer any additional questions you may have.
+I offer reduced fee rates based on availability and need.
+Feel free to contact me (https://www.reframecounselingmft.com/contact)for a free, 15-minute phone consultation to answer any additional questions you may have.

 Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in a plan or coverage or a Federal health care program, or not seeking to file a claim with their plan or coverage both orally and in writing of their ability, upon request or at the time of scheduling health care items and services, to receive a “Good Faith Estimate” of expected charges.